LAVA-LAB/prmc-sensitivity/README.md

 python3 run_prmc.py --instance "grid(50,100,double)" --model 'models/slipgrid/pmc_size=50_params=100.drn' --parameters 'models/slipgrid/pmc_size=50_params=100_mle.json' --formula 'Rmin=?
 [F "goal"]' --num_deriv 10;
 ```

-An example to learn the learning framework for a 20x20 grid world with 100 terrain types (for all modelled exploration strategies, with 100 steps of obtaining 25 additional sample) is:
+An example to learn the learning framework for a 20x20 grid world with 100 terrain types (for all modeled exploration strategies, with 100 steps of obtaining 25 additional samples) is:

 ```
 python3 run_learning.py --instance gridworld --model models/slipgrid_learning/pmc_size=20_params=100.drn --parameters models/slipgrid_learning/pmc_size=20_params=100_mle.json --formula 'Rmin=?
 [F "goal"]' --output_folder 'output/learning/' --num_deriv 1 --robust_bound 'upper' --uncertainty_model 'Hoeffding' --true_param_file models/slipgrid_learning/pmc_size=20_params=100.json --learning_iterations 1 --learning_steps 100 --learning_samples_per_step 25;
 ```

-There are a variety of arguments that you can add to these scripts, in order to further customize the execution.
+There are a variety of arguments that you can add to these scripts in order to customize the execution further.
 See Section 5 for a complete overview of all available arguments.

 # 4. Reproducing results in the paper

 You can reproduce the results presented in [1] by following the three steps below.

 ### Step 1: Creating experiment shell scripts
-Before running the experiments, we recommend to remove any existing files/folders in the output/ folder (except the .keep file).
+Before running the experiments, we recommend removing any existing result files/folders in the output/ folder.
 Then, run the following command to (re)create the shell scripts in the `experiments/` folder, as well as the corresponding models (e.g., the randomized slippy grid worlds) in the `models/` folder:

 ```
 python3 generate_experiments.py
 ```

-> **_NOTE:_** While our artifact comes with pregenerated experiment shell scripts, it is still necessary to run the `generate_experiments.py` script because some of the grid world models are too large (100-150 MB) to include via the Git repository.

 ### Step 2: Running experiments
 Then, to reproduce the figures and tables presented in our paper [1], execute one of the shell scripts in the `experiments/` folder: